Leeds | York | Wakefield | Harrogate | Bradford | Huddersfield | Halifax | Doncaster | Sheffield | Hull | Selby

 When treating penetrating damp, it is important to get to the root of the problem to fix the issue.
 This typically includes repairing cracks or aging issues to the house and removing deteriorated plaster.
-Allerton Remedial Treatments offer several services to treat penetrating damp…
+Allerton Damp Proofing offer several services to treat penetrating damp…

 “How can I tell whether I have penetrating damp?”

 ANSWER: There are various ways you might be able to spot penetrating damp.
 The first sign is often ‘wavey’ or damaged wallpaper, or crumbling plaster.
 You might also see wet or dry rot, mould or brick damage.
 If you suspect penetrating damp (or any form of damp) then call in the experts immediately.
 We can send out a qualified surveyor to diagnose the problem and provide an accurate quote to get it sorted.